j0code/node-yson/README.md

 ```

 ### Types
-Note: this is in developement in therefore is subject to change
+Note: this is in development in therefore is subject to change
 ```js
 {
   a: Date {